-Our lab is led by Professor Ramesh Govindan at the University of Southern California.
+Our lab is led by Professors Ramesh Govindan and Barath Raghavan at the University of Southern California.
 We currently have 10 graduate students working within our two lab rooms.
 The lab conducts its research in the fields of Systems and Networking and has become well known in the research community.
 Our recent research spans many areas, including crowd-sensing, program analysis, privacy-preserving Systems, network design and management, software-defined networking, cloud computing, and Internet measurement.

 The lab can offer you a chance to work on exciting problems in the field of networking and systems design with hands on experience.
 The lab has been well funded, allowing students to focus on their work without needing to seek external sources of funding, while also maintaining our facilities well equipped.
 In addition to having access